 The U.S. Department of Health and Human Services requires the Mid-America Regional Council to provide an annual report outlining Mid-America Head Start’s goals accomplished, services provided to families and the community, financial practices for the previous program year and proposed budget for the upcoming program year.
 This report also informs stakeholders and partners about the progress made during the previous program year.
 The annual report highlights grantee, delegate and school district partners’ programs and achievements.
 Read more and download the report»

-The U.S. Department of Health and Human Services requires each Early Head Start and Head Start grantee to conduct a community assessment once every three years.
-The community assessment examines the grantee service area and includes information on the demographic make-up of the service area; other child development and child care programs in the service area and the number of Head Start eligible children served by these programs; data regarding education, health and nutrition, and social services needs for eligible children; resources in the community to address the needs of these children and their families; and the estimated number of children with disabilities that are four years old or younger.
-This document is helps determine the long-range and short-range program objectives; determine services that are most needed; and set criteria for the types of children and families given priority for recruitment and selection.
+The U.S. Department of Health and Human Services requires each Early Head Start and Head Start grantee to conduct a community assessment once every five years.
+The community assessment provides the most recent data available regarding demographics, early learning programs, disabilities, health and nutrition, and social services for children and families in the MAHS region.
+This assessment identifies where there are gaps between available services and needs.
+This document is helps determine the long-range and short-range program objectives; determine services that are most needed; and set criteria recruitment and selection.
+It is a valuable resource to help staff, parents and community partners think collectively about the impacts of population shifts and equitable distribution of services.
 Read more and download the report»

 Complete DRDP Report for 2014–2015 PY